ComputeCanada/magic_castle/README.md

-# Magic Castle Workshop
+# Magic Castle Documentation
 Version: 1.0

-## Summary

-## Overview of Real-World Examples

-## Workshop Cases

 ## Setup

-For the workshop you will need
+To use Magic Castle you will need:
 * Terraform (>=0.11.11).
 * git
 * Access to an OpenStack Cloud (e.g: Arbutus)